 In your current exhibition the emphasis is on photography.

 I don't see myself as a photographer.
 A photographer has a certain frame of mind in which he sees the world through the lens in a particular optical way.
 I don't do that.
 I never walk around with a camera.
 I engage it only when I am project oriented.
 The works here are documentary photographies of performances, snapshots with small polaroids and polaroid collages with aphorisms written on it.
 I have been writing aphorisms for a long time – I actually started with aphorisms.
 In one stage I discovered polaroids, it was in 1969-70.
 I was then still busy with aphorisms, with the expression by words.
 So I put the polaroid photographs into a typewriter and wrote aphorism poems over them.
 Whenever I plan a project with or about photography, I think about what kind of medium should I involve.
 There are for example polaroids that are 2,40x1,12m.
 I was the only European artist who had access to this camera, which is bigger than this room.
 I have a handful of cameras so I always choose a particular medium to technically get closest to the idea, to transport the idea onto the medium.
 I have a great deal of knowledge about analog photography and I have experimented a lot with it.
 But I wouldn't call myself a photographer.

-But why photography in the first place?
+Why did you choose photography in the first place?

 Because it is so realistic.
 I am not busy with truth, I would never pretend that a work of mine is approaching or representing truth.
 I am busy with reality.
 And photography is about, or was at least, the best copy of reality.
 Later video went even further.
 You see, polaroid is interesting, it is called instant media, but actually the first real instant media was video.
 It is one to one.
 I often engaged video as well, namely to document performances.
 Photography was the closest to reality, and reality is the thing that appealed to me the most.

 pictures courtesy of the artist and MB Art Agency Amsterdam.
 Exhibition view from Salon Dahlmann